Berkeley-Data/hpt/evaluation_sen12ms_assessment.md

 ### a. methods

-1. potential 1 -- using the exiting scence classification models and the current evaluation in sen12ms dataset to evaluate the moco one
+1. potential 1 -- using the exiting scene classification models and the current evaluation in sen12ms dataset to evaluate the moco one
 2. potential 2 -- using openselfsup to evaluate the sen12ms dataset??
 (TBD)
 3. potential 3 -- others ??
 (TBD)